prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-09-how-to-spot-engineering-debt.md

 ## Where Does AI Fit in When It Comes to Tackling Engineering Debt?

 Imagine this: AI helps generate code fast and furious-like a highly skilled but impatient junior developer.
 It can produce code quickly, accelerating feature development.
-But here’s the catch: the gap between what AI produces and what it takes to run that code reliably in production—stable, scalable, secure-is vast.
+But here’s the catch: the gap between what AI produces and what it takes to run that code reliably in production-stable, scalable, secure-is vast.

 That’s where real human expertise comes in.
 Seasoned engineers know the hidden traps, the subtle architectural trade-offs, and the fragile places where engineering debt creeps in.
 They bring the judgment and experience to bridge that gap.

-This is exactly why the tools and practices we’ve discussed—detecting technical, process, and organizational debt—matter now more than ever.
+This is exactly why the tools and practices we’ve discussed-detecting technical, process, and organizational debt-matter now more than ever.

 AI isn’t just a shiny new tool; it’s quickly becoming your ever-watchful assistant, able to: